 True or False Trivia Questions

-Today's mission, should you choose to accept it, involves diving headfirst into a pool of brain-bending True or False trivia questions that'll make your senior gatherings MUCH more fun and memorable.
+Today's mission, should you choose to accept it, involves diving headfirst into a pool of brain-bending true or false trivia questions that'll make your senior gatherings more fun and memorable.
 So, grab a seat, a pen, and maybe a thinking cap because it's time to start your super silly trivia adventure!

 The Quest for Senior Brainpower

 In the vast realm of brain games, True or False Trivia stands tall as the undisputed champion.
 But today's collection isn't your run-of-the-mill trivia.
 No, no, no. These questions are crafted to be interesting, fun, and just a tad tricky.
-So, let the game begin!
+So, let's get started!

 1. True or False: Honey Never Spoils?